JHWebDeveloper/Able2Deux/README.md

 - Offset angle range has been expanded from ±45° to ±180°
 - For non-orthogonal angles, fit buttons in the Scale panel now snap the content's rotated width or height to the frame edges instead of original dimensions.
 - Improved preview rendering.
-- Duplicates no longer display on the acquisition page.
+- Duplicates of media no longer display on the acquisition page.
 Acquisition page now only displays 1 media element per source file.

 ### Updated
 - Video service compatibility